 Another important aspect is mobility.
 With the kBox you can continue training even in varying locations.
 It’s small footprint and weight makes it ideal for smaller operating bases and temporary locations.

-Users of kBox training in emergency services include seven fire stations in Stockholm, Sweden (read more about Project Brännkyrka).
+Users of kBox and kPulley training in emergency services include seven fire stations in Stockholm, Sweden (read more about Project Brännkyrka).